Academy suspends two executive heads

 The pair work at the Thrive Partnership Academy, which runs the Philip Morant College in Colchester and the Colne Community College in Brightlingsea.

-A spokesman conformed that "Nardeep Sharma and Catherine Hutley of the Thrive Partnership Academy Trust have been suspended."
+A spokesman confirmed that "Nardeep Sharma and Catherine Hutley of the Thrive Partnership Academy Trust have been suspended".

 This was a "neutral act" while facts of the case are established, he added.